 Egg substitutions: Instead of using eggs, you could swap it out for a vegan egg substitute such as chia or flax.
 For a non-vegan egg substitute, you could use a gelatin egg substitute.

-Pro tips for this gluten free dairy free banana bread recipe
+Pro tips for this recipe

 Grease your baking pan adequately: This could be the difference between your paleo banana bread sliding out clean and easy, and it falling apart as you try and pry it out.
 Make sure you let the banana bread cool down completely before removing it from the baking pan as well.
 This will also help prevent it falling apart.